 A great pop single is a work of art.
 A great song will stand the test of time and become a timeless classic.
 Think Motown, 60’s British pop, Elvis, Chuck Berry.
-All have one thing in common; they made perfect pop singles, which as a rule were less than 3 minutes long - and plenty were even shorter.
+All have one thing in common; they made perfect pop singles, which as a rule were less than three minutes long - and plenty were even shorter.

 Call me old fashioned, (I am!), but I still love playing a vinyl single on the deck in the office, (I should invest in a Juke Box).
-Those 2-3 minutes can transport you to another time and place.
+Those two to three minutes can transport you to another time and place.
 What I love about seven-inch singles is the sound quality and the warmth, and also that they're physical, they're not throwaway.
 When you download music, you rarely listen to the track over and over again, whereas most singles have been played hundreds of times.

-Here is a great example of a classic pop single, in 1978, United Artists released The Buzzcocks single “Love You More”, which at 1 minute 29 seconds was at the time the second shortest single ever released.
+Here is a great example of a classic pop single, in 1978, United Artists released The Buzzcocks single “Love You More”, which at one minute 29 seconds was at the time the second shortest single ever released.
 (Maurice Williams and the Zodiacs 1960 hit “Stay” was the shortest hit at one minute 28 seconds).

 The Buzzcocks like other punk and new wave groups were rebelling against ‘dinosaur rock’ and the excesses of mainstream 1970s rock.
-They created fast, hard-edged music with an emphasis on short and punchy songs, delivering everything they needed - in around 2 minutes.
+They created fast, hard-edged music with an emphasis on short and punchy songs, delivering everything they needed - in around two minutes.

 We had The Ramones, Blondie, Sex Pistols, The Clash and more.
 In December 1976, the English fanzine Sideburns published a now-famous illustration of three chords, captioned "This is a chord, this is another, this is a third.
 Now form a band.”